 Needless to say, it was delicately lifted ashore before being taken away for further examination.
 As soon as we hear more about the history, we'll post it here!

 Interested in more of Plymouth maritime history?
-Don't forget we have Ray's Plaice, the incredible Dive Museum here at Yacht Haven Quay!
+Don't forget we have Ray Ives Museum here at Yacht Haven Quay featuring an incredible range of treasures and discoveries!

 Interested in seeing some of Plymouth's amazing wrecks up close?
 Contact Sound Diving for tuition, equipment and dives.